Insights for Design

 - A hard number (or an a/b test) or guesstimate?

-- Your own (primary) or someone else’s research?
+- Your own (primary) or someone else’s (secondary) research?

-- Advanced/fancy or actually a darn simple metric?
+- A fancy or a darn simple metric?

 Was the takeaway…